Horizon-Builder/Horizon-Builder/docs/Horizon-Builder-Requirements.md

 * More UI customization
 * Ability to buy items for a custom amount
 * Spell point support
+* filter out specific types of elements from a source.
+For example, maybe someone likes a lot of one source but doesn't want specifically the spells
 ###Awaiting further discussion with Dev team
 ###Put on Hold for a rainy day